ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 ## LIMITATIONS
 The Zero-Trust design does come with a few limitations, which you should be aware of:
-* DDOS attacks are not prevented and you should use a specialised system for that
+* DDOS attacks are not prevented and you should use a specialized system for that
 * Although it's using encryption, privacy is not guaranteed: ie. you can still see which package is routed from where to where, even if you cannot see the package content
 * Social engineering should still be addressed outside this system
 * And most importantly, the invalidation of trust can occur before the policy is polled again.
 Should you need to revoke the trust for an agent, you can only do it next time the enforcement component checks the policy, not in between, given that it's a polling system.
 Pushing invalidation adds significant complexity, hence polling is generally preferred for Zero-Trust.

 ## GETTING STARTED WITH ZERO-TRUST
 If you're just getting started with the Zero-Trust model, there are a few things to keep in mind.
 Firstly, only move to Zero-Trust if it makes sense (see the very first section).
 Secondly, start small.
 You don't need to move all your internal networks and network flows at once.
 Choose a small scope, increment over it, get your system ready and only then scale it to the rest of the networks.
 Thirdly, if you don't have an asset inventory, use your configuration management to build one and if you don't authenticate devices, start doing it.
-Forthly, whenever covering a new network, don't enforce the policies immediately.
+Fourthly, whenever covering a new network, don't enforce the policies immediately.
 You should allow for a long period of time just to log the network flows, monitor how the policies would behave and fine-tune them.
 Otherwise, you'll end up with frequent situations when someone has to intervene, which will make the system fail altogether.

 *That's pretty much it!
 Not as complex as it sounds, is it?
 If you'd like to go into more details, I really recommend the "Zero Trust Networks" book.
 I hope you enjoyed the article and I'll see you on the next one!*